stefanasemota/aos-demo-client-server/README.md

 # GIT Repository details
-All work is done on the "developer" branch!!
+All work is done on the "head" !

 	* name 				aos-demo-client-server
 	* developer			Stephan Asemota

 ## To try out:
-	* TODO
+	* Start DanueServer.java (Maximum clients is set to 3)
+	* Start GameClient.java (1 or multiple clients)

+## Changes
+	* Client and Server now receive and send.